Protecting Clients & Staff

 Custody and Access

 In view of the closing of schools, quarantine and social distancing, families need to address custody and access issues.
 For example, court ordered access may not be possible in the current environment.
 Families must address these issues.
+Read more about current Covid Parenting Disputes the Alberta courts hear.

 Parents of children with medical issues or potential medical issues in the current Covid-19 environment, need to make medical decisions for their children.
 Some families may require legal help, if they disagree on medical and/or social (that may impact health) decisions.